 He now lines up in League One with Rotherham United.

-Last season Bell played for Corby Town, who he went on to manage for a couple of months before being sacked in September following a poor start to the season.
+He finished his career with Corby Town, who he went on to manage for a couple of months before being sacked in September following a poor start to the season.

 Chambers still holds the record as Leicester’s youngest ever player, making his first team debut five months before his 16th birthday.
 He is now at Nuneaton in the sixth tier.